 “She wanted to put you in a better mood,” Hajime explained, sounding amused.
 “But Tokio speculated she was really more interested in some play for herself.”

 Laughing, Sano had to admit that, even if the altruistic purpose had been secondary, she’d succeeded at it.

 “Don’t get used to it,” warned Hajime.
 “Cats aren’t known for their sense of charity; she’s sure to grow out of it.”

 “God dammit,” Sano muttered.
-He was so tired of being pointlessly angry all the time, and it was only getting worse.
+He was so tired of being pointlessly angry all the time.
 Standing abruptly straight, he found Hajime and both of the cats looking past him, but he didn’t turn.
 He was tired of the sight of the ghost, too.
 Fucking ghost.

 “Let’s see what we can find out about him,” Hajime said, moving back through the doorway out of the kitchen and gesturing Sano to follow.

 The combination den and workroom, wherein another comfortable- (and expensive-) looking leather sofa, a TV, a number of bookshelves, and a computer desk were more or less crammed but still quite functional, Sano had already seen on Saturday.
 Now he stalked in and seated himself heavily on the arm of the couch with a frustrated noise.